 As mentioned above, I’m extra careful when it comes to protecting my laptop.
 One of my big flight fails was when I left my Macbook on the seat with the hard drive inside and rested the lid on top.
 I returned from the toilet to find the screen had a pressure fracture.
 A stressful week and £300 later of repairs later, I had learned my lesson!
 I love the look of this case with the map design, perfect for any travel lovers out there.

 Many people use their phones for everything, from checking in, to listening to music, watching films, taking photos, calls, messaging, social media and more.
 Since switching from iPhone to Android I don’t run out of battery as often, but I still always carry a portable charger.
 They’re great for big days of sightseeing when you’re using maps, googling attractions, and sending pics to friends back home to make them jealous!
-I’ve tried a few but I really like this one as it’s not too big but stores a lot of charge.
-It also has a display showing the % of battery that’s remaining.
+I’ve tried a few but I really like the Anker Powercore 13000 as it stores a lot of charge, has a fast charge capability and isn’t too large.

 Travel Packing Essentials: Water Bottle